Virtual Receptionist Cost Explained

 Agency description goes here

-Outbound calling is done with live agents or using automated systems that send pre-recorded messages over the phone (or through email) with pre-recorded prompts for each question asked by the caller.
+These actions can be done with live agents or using automated systems that send pre-recorded messages over the phone (or through email) with pre-recorded prompts for each question.

 Instead of having your in-house staff deal with all this, you can set up a virtual call center and have virtual receptionists stay on top of it.

-Call recording can be used in many different ways, including:
+Call recording can be used in many ways, including:

 • To store recordings for future reference

-A virtual receptionist can also be in charge of call scripting—the process of creating a set of instructions that can be used repeatedly to achieve a particular outcome.
+A virtual receptionist can also be in charge of call scripting — the process of creating a set of instructions that can be used repeatedly to achieve a particular outcome.
+In general, this service ranges from $15 to $99 per month.

-This can be done manually or automatically, with the IVR contact centers being more popular in today's technology-driven world.
+Call scripting can be done manually or automatically, with IVR contact centers being more popular in today's technology-driven world.

 The most common type of virtual receptionist service is appointment scheduling.
-It is used to schedule appointments, meetings, and other events with clients.
+It is used to schedule appointments, meetings, and other events with clients and you can expect to pay an average of $1 - $5 per appointment.

 Hiring a virtual receptionist to handle this seemingly easy task ensures that your reputation remains solid.
 That is if you don’t want clients to start thinking that you don’t respect their time enough.

-Live chat is a great way for your customers to engage with you, and having someone on the line 24/7 is guaranteed to earn you respect.
+Live chat is a great way for your customers to engage with you.
+Having someone on the line 24/7 is guaranteed to earn you respect.
+The average price for a live chat feature is around $100 - $150, depending on the package.

 Rely on a virtual receptionist to take care of your live chat, answer questions, solve problems, or share useful information with your clients.